rayanalysis/panda3d-complexpbr/README.md

 # panda3d-complexpbr
 Functional node level scene shader application for Panda3D. complexpbr supports realtime environment reflections for BSDF materials.
 These reflections are implemented with IBL (Image-based lighting) and PBR (Physically Based Rendering) forward shading constructs.
 Your machine must support GLSL version 430 or higher.
+Sample screenshots below.

 Featuring support for vertex displacement mapping, SSAO (Screen Space Ambient Occlusion), SSR (Screen Space Reflections), HSV color correction, and Sobel based antialiasing in a screenspace kernel shader, which approximates temporal antialiasing. complexpbr.screenspace_init() automatically enables the AA, SSAO, SSR, and HSV color correction.
 To use the vertex displacement mapping, provide your displacement map as a shader input to your respective model node -- example below in the Usage section.